-- (1) have a relationship as a couple; and - (2) are not married to one another or related by family. - (xii) 'Primary Care Giver' means a person who assumes the principal role of providing care and attention to a child.
-The employer may require confirmation of primary care giver status. - (xiii) 'State Service' means an organisation listed in Schedule 1 of the State Service Act 2000.
+- (1) have a relationship as a couple; and - (2) are not married to one another or related by family. - (b) Entitlement to Unpaid Parental Leave - (i) Subject to the provision of this clause, after 12 months continuous service an employee is entitled to up to 52 weeks unpaid parental leave in relation to the birth of a child of the employee, the employee's spouse or the employee's legal surrogate or the placement of a child with the employee; and the employee has or will have responsibility for the care of the child.

-(b) Entitlement

-(i) After 12 months continuous service parents are entitled to a combined period of up to 52 weeks unpaid parental leave on a shared basis in relation to the birth or adoption of a child.
-For the birth parent, maternity leave may be taken and for non-birth parents partner leave may be taken.
-Adoption leave may be taken in the case of adoption.
+For birth parents, paid Primary Caregiver Leave may be accessed in accordance with subclause (c) and for non-birth parents, paid Secondary Caregiver Leave may be accessed in accordance with subclauses (e) and (f).
+Paid Adoption Leave may be accessed in the case of adoption in accordance with subclause (h) and paid grandparent leave may be accessed in accordance with subclause (i) by grandparents who assume primary caregiving responsibility for the child at the time of birth.

+An employee's entitlement to 52 weeks unpaid parental leave is reduced by any amount of paid Primary Caregiver Leave, paid Secondary Caregiver Leave or Paid Adoption Leave which that employee accesses in accordance with subclauses (c), (e), (f) or (h).
-- (ii) Parental leave is only available to one parent at a time in a single unbroken period, except both parents are entitled to access simultaneous parental leave in the following circumstances: - (1) for maternity and partner leave an unbroken period of up to eight weeks at the time of the birth of the child. - (2) for adoption leave an unbroken period of up to eight weeks at the time of placement of the child.

-(iii) Right to request

-- (1) An employee entitled to parental leave pursuant to the provisions of this clause may request the employer to allow the employee: - (A) to extend the period of simultaneous unpaid parental leave provided for in this clause up to a maximum of eight weeks; and/or - (B) to extend the period of unpaid parental leave provided for in this clause by a further continuous period of leave not exceeding 12 months:
+- (ii) Parental Leave is only available to one employee at a time in a single unbroken period, except both the primary care giver and secondary care giver are entitled to access simultaneous parental leave in the following circumstances: - (1) for leave in relation to the birth of the employees' child, an unbroken period of eight weeks simultaneous leave. - (2) for Adoption Leave, an unbroken period of up to eight weeks at the time of placement of the child. - (iii) Except where provided for otherwise in Clause 2 of this Part, and except for an additional period of paid Secondary Caregiver parental leave accessed in accordance with subclauses (f)(i) and (h)(iii), paid parental leave commences from the date of birth or adoption of the child. - (iv) Parental leave may only be taken by an employee in a single unbroken period. - PROVIDED that an employee entitled to additional paid Secondary Caregiver Leave in accordance with subclauses (f)(i) and (h)(iii) may access parental leave in up to two unbroken periods. - (v) Right to request extension to unpaid parental leave and simultaneous unpaid parental leave - (1) An employee entitled to parental leave pursuant to the provisions of this clause may request the employer to allow the employee: - (A) to extend the period of simultaneous unpaid parental leave provided for in this clause up to a maximum of eight weeks; and/or - (B) to extend the period of unpaid parental leave provided for in this clause by a further continuous period of leave not exceeding 12 months to a maximum of 104 weeks;

-to assist the employee in reconciling work and parental responsibilities.
+to assist the employee in reconciling work and parental responsibilities